pabigot/pyxb/examples/unicode_jp/README.txt

 romanization code.

-Note: Because the package depends on OpenGIS, and OpenGIS bindings are no longer provided in the PyXB distribution, you will have to generate these bindings first.
-If they are missing, PyXB might try to download them from the Internet and build them for you, but that is the wrong way to use this.
+Note: Because the package depends on OpenGIS, and OpenGIS bindings are no longer provided in the PyXB distribution, you should generate these bindings first.
+If they are missing, the test script will emit a warning and PyXB will download and build them for you, but that is the wrong way to use OpenGIS.
 See the README.txt in the pyxb/bundles/opengis directory.